 There are four ways you can vote this year.

-- In person at an Advance Voting Location from October 15 - 21
+- In person at an Advance Voting Location from September 10 to 13

-- In person at a District Electoral Office, until 4 pm October 24
+- In person at an Elections Office, until 6 pm September 14

 - By mail, if you request a mail-in ballot before 6 pm September 14 (your ballot must be returned by Election Day)

-Elections BC website shows all voting locations, dates and times. https://elections.bc.ca/
+Elections Canada website shows all voting locations, dates and times.

 Time off work for voting on Election Day

-Please note that this does not necessarily mean that HEU members are entitled to four hours off from scheduled work on Election Day.
+Please note that this does not necessarily mean that HEU members are entitled to three hours off from scheduled work on Election Day.
 It depends on your work schedule for that day.

 Example: Polling stations in most of the province are open from 7:00 a.m. to 7:00 p.m.*